 How to Smoke a Joint by Yourself

 Whether you’ve rolled your own joint or opted for a pre-roll, the first step in lighting up is to “roast” your joint.
-Unlike a cigarette, where you light and inhale at the same time, joints should be roasted before inhaling by holding the flame to the end of the joint.
-Then rotate the joint to make sure it’s evenly lit all the way around.
+Unlike a cigarette, where you light and inhale at the same time, joints need to be roasted before inhaling.
+Simply hold the flame to the end of the joint and rotate it to make sure it’s evenly lit all the way around.
 Roasting the joint first also helps to prevent canoeing (AKA running) or an uneven burn.

-You may also want to consider adding a homemade filter or tip, also known as a crutch, which holds the end of the joint open, keeps plant matter out of your mouth, and protects your fingers and mouth from getting burned as you work your way down the roach.
-A crutch is really simple to construct and can be made with just about any kind of stiff paper (think about the thickness of a business card).
+This handy device holds the end of the joint open, keeps plant matter out of your mouth, and protects your fingers and mouth from getting burned as you work your way down the roach.
+A crutch is really simple to construct and can be made with just about any kind of stiff paper (think business card).

 Now that you’re ready to start puffing, take a steady hit (no need to hold it in for a few seconds) then exhale slowly.
-If you are new to smoking, you’ll most likely cough, which is really normal.
-Drink some water between hits to soothe your throat and remember, smoking a joint is not like smoking a cigarette, where you smoke the whole thing down.
-Pay attention to how you’re feeling, and take a break or call it a day if needed.
+If you are new to smoking, you’ll most likely cough, which is a normal response.
+If needed, sip some water between hits to soothe your throat and remember, smoking a joint is not like smoking a cigarette, where you smoke the whole thing down.
+Take your time and pay attention to how you’re feeling, then take a break or call it a day if needed.

 Smoking Joints with Friends

 Smoking joints with friends is where the rules of joint etiquette really apply.
 One of the first rules of smoking with friends is that the person who rolls the joint sparks it.
 However, the roller is, of course, allowed to pass the privilege to another and can lay out their own rules.
 Your only job as a guest is to follow them.

-After lighting up, the most important tip for smoking with friends: Puff, puff, pass.
+After lighting up, the most important tip for smoking with friends is puff, puff, pass.

-Take two reasonably-long puffs without hogging the joint, and pass to your left, unless house rules specify otherwise.
-When you exhale, make sure that you don’t blow your smoke into someone else’s face, which is, at the very least, inconsiderate.
-And before you pass, ash your hit.
+Take two reasonably-long puffs that don’t hog the joint, and pass to your left, unless house rules specify otherwise.
+When you exhale, don’t blow your smoke into someone else’s face, which is inconsiderate, at the very least.
+Before you pass, ash your hit.
 This way, ashes won’t fall on your friends’ floor, furniture, clothing or skin (not cool, and ouch) as you hand it off.

 Speaking of hogging the joint, don’t hold onto it during your turn, also called “babysitting,” or “bogarting.”
-This usually happens when the holder is sharing a story, but regardless of how enthralling that tale might be, people don’t want to wait and watch the roach burn down while you hold court.
+This usually happens when the holder is sharing a story (or when the high kicks in) but try to stay focused so the joint doesn’t burn down.